GreyCorbel/CosmosLite/README.md

 This simple module is specialized on data manipulation in Cosmos DB.
 I originally used [PlagueHO/CosmosDB](https://github.com/PlagueHO/CosmosDB) module, however found it too difficult, because:
 - it contains much more functionality than actually needed for data manipulation
 - dev updates are slow
-- does not support [AAD authentication and RBAC](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) (yet)
+- did not support [AAD authentication and RBAC](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) at the time I started wotking on this module
 - it does unnecessary modifications on the documents, so you cannot simply do something like Get-Document | Update-Document
   - it adds props like attachments, timestamp, etc and those properties get written back to DB if you are not careful, bloating the doc with unwanted duplicate data

 So I ended up with this module that contains just data manipulation routines, is designed primarily for Core edition of PowerShell and uses OAuth authetication (no plans to add access key based auth)

-*Note*: CosmosLIie uses [AadAuthenticationFactory](https://github.com/GreyCorbel/AadAuthenticationFactory) module that implements various ways for authentication with Azure AD - form interactive login as user, over unattended authentication with Client ID and secret/certificate to AAD Managed Identity.
+*Note*: CosmosLitee uses [AadAuthenticationFactory](https://github.com/GreyCorbel/AadAuthenticationFactory) module that implements various ways for authentication with Azure AD - form interactive login as user, over unattended authentication with Client ID and secret/certificate to AAD Managed Identity.

 I wish that Powershell would have built-in Public and Confidential client that would allow the same, so we would not have to pack dependencies and worry about MS modules version mismatches!